Human Rights Act / Judicial Review

 At the top of the second page of the form, where it asks “Does, or will, your claim include any issues under the Human Rights Act 1998?”, tick “Yes”.

-As with a judicial review, we strongly advise you to find a lawyer (see below) to assist you with your claim.
+As with a judicial review, we strongly advise you to find a lawyer with expertise in human rights law (see below) to assist you with your claim.

 LEGAL REPRESENTATION & FUNDING